Ilya, Belarus: History

 The first record of Ilya was in 1473, where it is mentioned as belonging to Bogdan Sakovich, governor of Braslaw for the Grand Duchy of Lithuania.
 In 1564, Ilya is first mentioned as a town.
 According to the 1650 inventory, the location included a market square and three streets, 93 yards and 10 public houses.
 There was also a newly built church, as the previous church burned down shortly before the inventory.

 According to the 1882 Geographical Dictionary of the Kingdom of Poland, the town began as a manor of a Radziwiłł prince, and as early as 1634, there was both a Christian church and Jewish synagogue.
 According to folklore, the prince named his manor and a nearby rivulet "Ilya" after a dream in which the prophet Elijah (Ilya) came to him.

 By the 19th century, there was also a yeshiva in Ilya.
-There is a prominent Catholic church in the village, Church of the Sacred Heart of Jesus, designed by August Klein completed in 1909.
-The church survived as a dairy during the Soviet era, but was restored in 1993.
+There is a prominent Catholic church in the village, Church of the Sacred Heart of Jesus, which was designed by August Klein and completed in 1909.
+It was used as a dairy in the Soviet era, but was restored in 1993.

 Citizens of the town participated in the January Uprising, rebelling against the Russian Empire.
-A monument was erected to honor the participants in the 1920s.
+A monument was erected to honor the participants in the 1920s following the restoration of independent Poland.

+According to the 1921 Polish census, the town had a population of 1,457, 36.5% Belarusian, 32.2% Polish and 31.3% Jewish.